floatingprimes/WebCrawler/README.md

 Desirable Feature(s) (To be implemented later):

 - Tag sites that have mentioned a specific user-given String.
+(Done)

 - Implement an exhaustive crawl, to continue crawling until the queue of links to be searched.
-It is accessed by using an overloaded static crawl method. (where seed_Url and keyString is provided with no page limit)
+It is accessed by using an overloaded static crawl method.
+(Done)

+- Have the crawler create and write the list of URLs into a txtFile, whose path is determined by a passed String parameter.
+(Done)